 A good operating agreement may include the following:

 An operating agreement is considered a legally binding document in the state of New Jersey.
 This means it should be drafted carefully.
-If you’re unsure as to how to start creating an operating agreement for your LLC, we offer a customizable template to help get you started.
+If you’re unsure as to how to start creating an operating agreement for your LLC, we offer a operating agreement template to help get you started.

 Once you have finalized your operating agreement and it’s time for all members to sign, you should have the signatures notarized.
 This secures the legal foundation of the agreement.
 You do not, however, need to file the finalized agreement with the Secretary of State or any other agency.
 You just need to keep it in a secure location with any other business-related documents.